SkyBlueRW/VIX/README.md

 Since 2003, COBE improved their method based on DDKZ (1999) reserach report and change the underlying to S&P 500.
 It is the current version of method that CBOE used for VIX index calculation.

 ## Reference
 - DDKZ(1999): More Than You Ever Wanted to Know About Volatility Swaps
 - CBOE vix white paper
 - Jiang & Tian (2005): The Model-Free Implied Volatility and Its Information Cotent
 - Jiang & Tian (2009): Extracting Model-Free Volatility from Option Prices: An Examination of the VIX Index
 - Carr & Wu (2008): Variance Risk Premium

-**Risk Neutral Pricing**

-In a complete market with no abitrage opportunities, there should exists an unique probability measure that can be used to price any contigent claims.
-It is called risk neutral measure since all expected returns would be risk free rate.

-1. Euler Equations.
-When Law of One Price hold ($\pi(c^Tx)=c^T\pi(x)=c^Tp$, $\pi$ is the pricing function).